The Different Types of Divorce in Pennsylvania

 No-Fault Divorce or Mutual Consent Divorce (3301 (c))

-Also, keep in mind that it is rare that the decree is obtained as soon as the 90-day period has expired.
+Also, keep in mind that it is rare for the decree to be obtained as soon as the 90-day period has expired.
 The consents only establish the basis for the divorce, but the divorce’s economic issues are rarely resolved within the 90-day period.
 The divorce decree should not be entered until everyone is satisfied that all economic and equitable distribution and alimony issues have been resolved.
 These issues will be waived if not resolved before the entry of the Divorce Decree.

 One Year Separation (3301 (d))